Philip A. Rea: Awards

-Rea has received several awards and honors for his research and educational accomplishments.
-His awards and honors in the research sector include the President’s Medal from the Society for Experimental Biology, UK for pioneering investigations of primary proton pumps (1990), a Cozzarelli Prize from the National Academies of Science, USA for coauthorship of a paper of outstanding scientific excellence and originality (2010), and election as a Fellow of the American Association for the Advancement of Science for outstanding fundamental research discoveries on the membrane transport and detoxification of xenobiotics, and for distinguished accomplishments and creativity in science education (2013).
-His awards and honors in the educational sector include an Ira H. Abrams Memorial Award for Distinguished Teaching (the College of Arts and Sciences’ highest teaching honor) (2009), a Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching (the University's highest teaching honor) (2014), the Department of Biology’s Award for Excellence in Teaching (1996, 2005, 2013, 2019), and a Wharton Teaching Excellence Award (2019).
+Rea has received the President's Medal from the Society for Experimental Biology, UK for pioneering investigations of primary proton pumps (1990), a Cozzarelli Prize from the National Academy of Sciences, USA for coauthorship of a paper of scientific excellence and originality (2010), and election as a Fellow of the American Association for the Advancement of Science for research discoveries on the membrane transport and detoxification of xenobiotics, and for distinguished accomplishments and creativity in science education (2013).
+His awards and honors in the educational sector include an Ira H. Abrams Memorial Award for Distinguished Teaching (the College of Arts and Sciences' highest teaching honor) (2009), a Christian R. and Mary F. Lindback Award for Distinguished Teaching (the University's highest teaching honor) (2014), the Department of Biology's Award for Excellence in Teaching (1996, 2005, 2013, 2019), and a Wharton Teaching Excellence Award (2019).

-In recognition of his seminal biochemical research, and dedication and devotion to teaching, science-communication, and mentorship, Rea was awarded an honorary Doctorate of Science (D.Sc.) by the University of Oxford, UK (2020).
+Rea was awarded an honorary Doctorate of Science (D.Sc.) by the University of Oxford, UK (2020) in recognition of his seminal biochemical research, and dedication and devotion to teaching, science-communication, and mentorship.

+In 2025, Rea was awarded the Neal Award for excellence in scientific journalism.